A Guide to Startup Business Funding For the Seed Round in 2023

 A demo, or product demonstration, is an effective way to showcase the startup's solution.
 It allows investors to see how the product works and what types of features it offers.
 For example, the healthcare startup could provide a live demonstration of its software via a Zoom call to hospital management, showing how the staff can retrieve patient records.

-Business Model
+Business model

 The business model explains how the startup plans to generate revenue to support its operations.
 It specifies whether the startup will charge customers directly, rely on advertising, or adopt a subscription-based model.
-For example, a B2B SaaS startup can show different pricing tiers based on the organisation’s size..
+For example, a B2B SaaS startup can show different pricing tiers based on the organisation’s size.

-Market Opportunity
+Market opportunity

 This section provides an understanding of the market the startup is targeting.
 It includes data on the total addressable market (TAM), served addressable market (SAM), and the target market segment.
 For instance, a fintech startup might identify that its target market is small and medium-sized businesses in Nigeria, with a TAM estimated at $500 million.